 Please note: BSMT and Mana residencies are invitation-only.

-Join us for the opening reception of Surface, a group exhibition opening in Mana BSMT’s gallery, featuring work by five Mana BSMT Residents who work primarily as GIF artists: Matthias Brown (Traceloops), Sam Cannon, Julian Glander, Thoka Maer, and Hayden Zezula (Zolloc).
-Until now, their artwork has been created for and seen on screens, and shared across social media platforms.
+Surface is a group exhibition in Mana BSMT’s new 3,000 square foot gallery.
+It will feature work by five Mana BSMT Residents who work primarily as GIF artists: Matthias Brown (Traceloops), Sam Cannon, Julian Glander, Thoka Maer, and Hayden Zezula (Zolloc).
+Until now, their artwork has been created for and seen on screens, and shared across social platforms.
 This exhibition is their first exploration into creating work that can only be experienced in a physical space: sculpture, installation, performance, and gaming.
 By eliminating screens and creating site-specific experiences, this exhibition will illustrate a collective surfacing from the digital to the physical realm.

 Join the conversation online using #SurfaceBSMT

 IMAGES (LEFT TO RIGHT)

 (2) Hayden Zezula, digital rendering of emit, 2016

 (3) Matthias Brown, Quadline, 2016